GSC-Munchen/tanzpartnersuche/src/Documentation/Introduction/Index.rst

 profile on their own and get contacted via mail.

 The beauty of the system is, that the intial contact mail is sent via the TYPO3 server to the profile owner.
-Therefore the profie is anonymous (if a proper username was chosen and not the real name) until the very moment a reply to the contact e-mail is sent.
+Therefore the profile is anonymous (if a username/nickname was chosen and not the real name) until the very moment a reply to the contact e-mail is sent.
 The latter happens via normal e-mail servers and communication and outside of the TYPO3 instance.
 As the profile was verified with a verification mail and code, and a profile is valid for a maximum of 6 months (default setting), fake profiles should be in theory reduced to a minimum.